 - 1.1.
 As a body using public resources, the Council must set and follow the highest standards of financial control and stewardship.
 Contract Standing Orders (CSOs) provide Officers and Members with procedures to follow to ensure that the required standards are met. - 1.2.
-CSOs are consistent with procurement legislation and the Council's Code of Corporate Governance and are considered by Audit & Standards Committee annually as part of the approval of the Annual Governance Statement. - 1.3.
+CSO's are consistent with procurement legislation and the Council's Code of Corporate Governance and are considered by Audit & Standards Committee annually as part of the approval of the Annual Governance Statement. - 1.3.
 CSOs set out procedures designed to ensure that the Council achieves value for money and social value, that it complies with statutory requirements, that its affairs are prudently managed and properly controlled. - 1.4.
-Non-compliance with these rules could result in a legal challenge and may also constitute a disciplinary offence. - 1.5.
+NonContract standing orders (CSOs) aim_compliance with these rules could result in a legal challenge and may also constitute a disciplinary offence. - 1.5.
 Prior to commencing a procurement /sale /contracting process on behalf of the Council, Officers should ensure that they have the authority to do so.
 Failure to do so may result in delay and/or the cancelling of procurement activity.
-Officers should check with Legal and Democratic Services if they are unsure of their authority. - 1.6.
-The purpose of CSOs is to promote good procurement practice and public accountability, deter corruption and provide protection for the Council and its staff against allegations of impropriety.
+Officers should check with Legal and Democratic Services if they are unsure of their authority. - 1.1.1.6.
+The purpose of CSOs is to promote good procurement practice, public accountability, deter corruption and provide protection for the Council and its staff against allegations of impropriety.
 These CSOs set out and explain the Council's minimum requirements when contracting for goods, services and works. - 1.7.
-CSOs must be read in conjunction with the Council's Financial Standing Orders.
+AllCSOs must be read in conjunction with the Council's Financial Standing Orders.
 They apply to all spend with external suppliers regardless of type and regardless of the source of funding (e.g. capital, revenue, sponsorship, donations or grants from a third party).
 They apply to contracts let by the Council on its own behalf and when it is acting as a purchasing authority on behalf of others.
-Where the Council is taking part in procurement activity controlled by a partner authority, Officers should satisfy themselves that any proposed process meets the Council's legal obligations and should speak to procurement and legal colleagues where they are unsure.
+Where the Council is taking part in procurement activity controlled by a partner authority, officers should satisfy themselves that any proposed process meets the Council's legal obligations and should speak to procurement and legal colleagues where they are unsure.

-- 1.8.
-CSOs are designed to ensure that all procurement and disposal activity: - Achieves best value for money - Is consistent with the highest standards of integrity - Generates market competition with a transparent, fair, and consistent approach - Complies with all legal requirements - Supports and complies with the Council's corporate aims and policies and - Meets our diversity and sustainability objectives and ensures equality of treatment.
+- 1.2.1.8.
+CSO's are designed to ensure that all procurement and disposal procedures mustactivity: - Achieve Achieves best value for money; - Bels consistent with the highest standards of integrity; - Ensure fairness; - ComplyGenerates market competition with a transparent, fair, and consistent approach; - Complies with all legal requirements; - SupportSupports and complies with the council's corporate aims and policies; and - Comply with corporate policies and strategies and with the decisions of corporate board (or other officer boards authorised by corporate board), and with any other of the council's properly constituted boards and committees acting within their jurisdiction; and - In relation to procurement of IT equipment, hardware and software Meets our diversity and sustainability objectives and ensures equality of treatment

-2. WHEN DO CSOS APPLY?
+2. WHEN DO CSO'S APPLY?